Dominica’s National Dress

 Cultural Significance of Dominica’s National Dress

 Both the Wob Dwiyet and jupe are central to Dominica’s cultural tourism.
 They are showcased in celebrations like Creole Heritage Month and Jounen Kwéyòl, which draw visitors eager to witness and participate in the island’s rich traditions.
-Events like the Miss Wob Dwiyet pageant further highlight the elegance of these garments, cementing their place as symbols of Dominica’s national pride and identity.
+Events like the Miss Wob Dwiyet pageant further highlight the elegance of these garments, cementing their place as national symbols of Dominica’s national pride and identity.

 Components of the National Dress for Women